schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Emissary Technology

-A photographic process worker pinchs a reverend speculation at a airport lounge.
+A photographic process worker pinchs a reverend speculation at an airport lounge.

 ## Pronged Frequency